 Celebrating antimicrobial resistance champions

-Sponsored by New Zealand Food Safety, the award is to recognise individuals, teams, or organisations making a real difference in reducing AMR risks in New Zealand.
-The work might include:
+Established by New Zealand Food Safety, the award recognises individuals, teams, or organisations making a real difference in reducing AMR risks in New Zealand.
+The work to reduce AMR risks might include:

 - spreading awareness about AMR